Sami233/AA/README.md

 (Website Under Constructing, the PHP file doesn't include the images, recommended for updating)<br>
 Or, if you need to install a **FULLY NEW** AA, You can download the **zip**, **.tar.gz** and **7z** file ( **With Images and things you might need** ) here: <br>
 <code> https://source.aaps.io/aainstall/zippedfile </code><br>
+You can also visit the **installation** branch to copy the files to your server.
 # Where's the wiki of AA?
 You can look up the wiki of AA **right here in GitHub**, and you can also visit this:<br>
 <code> https://wiki.aaps.io/ </code><br>